Bill And Bea Idema Foundation

 - Think transformational, not transactional—their grants range from $30,000 to $15 million with clear preference for major capital projects

-- Christian values alignment is essential—organizations must demonstrate how their work reflects traditional Christian values supporting children and families
+- Christian values alignment is essential—organisations must demonstrate how their work reflects traditional Christian values supporting children and families

-- Geographic restriction is absolute—only Grand Rapids and western Michigan organizations are eligible
+- Geographic restriction is absolute—only Grand Rapids and western Michigan organisations are eligible

-- Long-term vision matters—the foundation has shown willingness to make multi-year, multi-million dollar commitments to organizations they believe in
+- Long-term vision matters—the foundation has shown willingness to make multi-year, multi-million dollar commitments to organisations they believe in

 - Legacy and naming opportunities—major gifts have resulted in named facilities (Idema Funicular, Idema Forest Realm, Idema Explorers Trail), suggesting the foundation values lasting recognition of their founders' values